How Ovulation Works

 - Stress can play a big role in ovulation irregularities.
 Practice stress-relieving exercises like deep breathing, gentle exercise, stretching, yoga, meditation, and positive affirmations.

 - A healthy and balanced diet is another big factor.
 If your dietary needs are not being met, your hormones and ovulation can be affected.

 - Chemicals in our environment have a large effect on how our bodies work.
 According to a study published in 2003 by Environmental Health Perspectives, “industrial compounds can decrease a couple’s ability to have children by up to 29%”.

 Do You Need Help?

-Every pregnancy is a blessing of new life.
+Every pregnancy is a blessing of a new life.
 Whether you are trying to conceive or attempting to avoid getting pregnant, knowing more about ovulation and your cycle can be extremely helpful.

 No matter the situation you may be facing, you are NOT ALONE.
 Everyone has a different story, yet many of us have similar circumstances.
 Together we can help each other gain understanding and strength!